TomSssM/MyCodewars/snippets/str-encoding-n-charsets.md

 ### Notes

-TODO: here
+&#x2020; You might be wondering, if we can represent 2^31 characters, why is the biggest code point that can be represented is 2^31 - 1?
+The answer is there is also 0.
+Thus if we can represent a total of 4 characters starting at 0, then the biggest character we can represent is 3 ( `0`, `1`, `2`, `3` = a total of 4 characters ).
+This might be particularly confusing when we talk binary.
+What is the biggest number that can be represented with 4 bytes or 32 bits in decimal?
+The answer is 2^32 - 1 ( 32 `1`s ).
+2^32 is already 33 bits.
+Thus it is sometimes a lot easier to use hexadecimal to answer the question above.
+The biggest number that can be represented with 2 bytes is `0xffff`.
+We will get to soon.

-In order to get the number of planes, we need to divide the overall amount of characters ( 4 294 967 296 or 2^32 ) by the amount of characters each plane can hold ( 2^16 ), which is: 2^32 / 2^16 = 32 768.
+&#x2020; In order to get the number of planes, we need to divide the overall amount of characters ( 4 294 967 296 or 2^32 ) by the amount of characters each plane can hold ( 2^16 ), which is: 2^32 / 2^16 = 32 768.